Come & Get It (Selena Gomez song): Live performances

 Gomez performed "Come & Get It" for the first time at the 2013 MTV Movie Awards on April 14, 2013.
 During the performance, Gomez performed the choreography from the song's music video, citing artists such as Britney Spears as an influence on her performance.
-The performance was praised by critics, with MTV writing "Selena’s new single is a confident mantra, and her "Come & Get It" Movie Awards performance saw the singer making good use of her husky alto while tackling complex Bollywood-inspired choreography for a more mature moment that felt less Disney schoolgirl and more tempting seductress."
+The performance was praised by critics, with MTV writing "Selena's new single is a confident mantra, and her "Come & Get It" Movie Awards performance saw the singer making good use of her husky alto while tackling complex Bollywood-inspired choreography for a more mature moment that felt less Disney schoolgirl and more tempting seductress."
 Spears herself also praised the performance.
 Gomez made her network television premiere of the song on the April 16 episode of The Ellen Degeneres Show.
 That night, Gomez performed the song on Dancing with the Stars, using the same choreography as her MTV Movie Awards performance.
 During these performances, Gomez donned a bindi, and later came under fire for her use of the religious symbol.
 Hindu statesman Rajan Zed claimed "[The bindi] is also sometimes referred to as the third eye and the flame, and it is an auspicious religious and spiritual symbol...
 It is not meant to be thrown around loosely for seductive effects or as a fashion accessory aiming at mercantile greed."
 Gomez defended her decision to wear the bindi, claiming "I think the song has that Hindu, tribal feel and I wanted to translate that.
-I’ve been learning about my chakra and bindis and the culture — it’s beautiful."
+I’ve been learning about my chakra and bindis and the culture — it's beautiful."

 On April 24, Gomez appeared on the Late Show With David Letterman where she again performed the song.
 She later performed both "Come & Get It" and "Love You like a Love Song" on MTV Upfronts.
 On April 27, Gomez performed the song at the 2013 Radio Disney Music Awards, continuing to use the choreography and wear the bindi during the performance.
 The performance was praised by the media, with Hollywood Life writing "In a blue-hued checker dress that seemed to be made partly out of party streamers and a brand new bindi (because a girl can never own too many bindis), Selena owned the stage while tons of fans screamed along in awe."
 On May 19, 2013, she performed the song at the 2013 Billboard Music Awards.
 Of the performance, MTV wrote "Gomez was the first performer of the night, setting the tone.
 She kept the Bollywood theme of her MTV Movie Awards performance in a flowy dress with a gold metal bustier and bindi, sensually dancing to her latest single."
 During a promotional press tour in the United Kingdom, Gomez appeared on The Graham Norton Show, her first European performance of the song.
-Gomez appeared on the Macy's July 4 Fireworks Special, where she performed both "Come & Get It" and "Slow Down".
+Gomez appeared on the Macy's 4th of July Fireworks, where she performed both "Come & Get It" and "Slow Down".
 "Come & Get It" was one of five songs performed by Gomez for Walmart Soundcheck, with the performances being included as bonus tracks on the Walmart deluxe edition of Stars Dance.